hypothe/AI4RO2_E/4Git/README.md

 If launched with no parameters a default run with the default test problem will be performed, and the results will be saved in a .txt file (by default in the _output_ folder)

+This script is where the magic happens: by passing `-M` as a command line flag the system will autonomously find what it assumes to be the best [hw,gw] (or, at least, the best values among a finite list it has).
+This result is obtained thanks to a Linear Regression smart agent trained on random configurations, for which it has a record of the quality of the solution for a set of [hw, gw] (_see_ `test_data.py` _and_ `correlation.py` _for more info_).
+The file to run is parsed in order to gather details on it's structure (_number of waiters, total drinks and hot drinks, metrics on their position_), which are then passed as input to the set of Linear Regression models in order to find an approximation of the quality of the solution for each weight couple [hw, gw].
+The couple yielding the best expected quality is thus selected and used for the run.

 With the parameters is possible to set:
 - domain name and location
 - problem name and location
 - output file name and location
 - maximum time to run each instance for
 - h and g sets of weights
+- approximation of the best [hw, gw] values to start with

 ### parse.py